UMCUGenetics/HapSMA/README.md

 Data processing will take ~30 minutes.

 A successfull analysis will result in an email with subject: "SMA Workflow Successful"
-Processed data will be stored /demo_analysis/output
+Processed data will be stored in folder *demo_analysis/output*

 # 2) Analyzing full datasets